Vorselon/5e-Homebrew-Death-Knight/Main.md

 ### Chains of Ice
 7th Level Feature
-1 runic power, 30 foot range, action, creature within range must succeed on a Strength saving throw or have their movement speed reduced by half.
+1 runic power, 30 foot range, action, creature within range must succeed on a Strength saving throw or have their movement speed reduced to 0 for 1 minute.
+At the end of each of its turns, a creature can make another saving throw, ending the effect on a success.

 Empowerment: Spend 1 Runic Power to increase the range by 30 feet or increase the save DC by 2.